Qowaiv/qowaiv-domainmodel/README.md

 (as you should), it will create an updated copy that represents the new state, leaving the initial instance unchanged.

+It is possible to override the `TAggregate Clone()` method, and implement this behavior, for instance to use one of the many _deep clone_ packages to do the trick.
+This might be beneficial for aggregate roots that have a lot of events (think thousands, or more).

+## Event dispatcher
+The aggregate root has an event dispatcher that by default uses compiled expressions to execute matching non-public `When(@event)` methods.
+This is extremely fast, but if desired, by implementing a own `EventDispatcher`, the behavior can be changed.

 ## Example 1
 A (simplified) real life example of a financial entry, using `AggregateRoot<TAggregate, TId>`:
 ``` C#